 The Badger-Two Medicine region is an almost entirely unroaded expanse of mountains, ridges, river valleys and wetlands along Montana’s Rocky Mountain Front that is sacred to our people.
 Over thirty years ago, this area was leased illegally without tribal consultation and approval.

 In 2015, the federal Advisory Council on Historic Preservation and USDA Secretary Thomas Vilsack lent their support for cancellation of the illegal leases stating impacts to the Blackfeet tribe’s cultural and religious practices that would result from development.
-Most recently, the Department of Interior has vowed to pursue lease cancelation.

 The government has now formally acknowledged that drilling in the Badger-Two Medicine would cause devastation beyond repair and is taking steps to right a wrong done to our people decades ago.
 But we know corporate interests are unlikely to back down from the fight and neither are we.
 We won’t end our battle until Badger-Two Medicine is permanently protected from oil and gas development.